PyroPets/pyropets-docs/docs/tokens/mbrs/mbrs-exchange.md

 # mbrs.exchange

-MBRS Exchange is the Pyro DAO's token buyback mechanism for MBRS.
+The Pyro DAO's token buyback mechanism for MBRS.

 You can get started exchanging your MBRS for MRX on [mbrs.exchange](https://mbrs.exchange)